camunda/camunda-docs/docs/guides/migrating-from-Camunda-Platform.md

 Camunda Cloud cannot directly execute custom Java code.
 Instead, there must be a [job worker](https://docs.camunda.io/docs/product-manuals/concepts/job-workers) executing code.

 The [Camunda Platform to Cloud Adapter](https://github.com/berndruecker/camunda-platform-to-cloud-migration/tree/main/camunda-platform-to-cloud-adapter) implements such a job worker using [Spring Zeebe](https://github.com/camunda-community-hub/spring-zeebe).
-It subscribes to the topic ```camunda-platform-to-cloud-migration```.
+It subscribes to the task type ```camunda-platform-to-cloud-migration```.
 [Task headers](https://docs.camunda.io/docs/reference/bpmn-processes/service-tasks/service-tasks#task-headers) are used to configure a delegation class or expression for this worker.

 You can use this worker directly, but more often it might serve as a starting point or simply be used for inspiration.